 The following table features three careers open to computer science graduates and lists their mean salaries.

 Mean Salary for Computer Science Careers by Degree

 - Walmart, Inc.: Walmart is a multinational retail company based in Bentonville, Arkansas that operates hypermarkets, grocery stores, discount department stores and distribution centers all over the world.
 It is the world’s largest corporation by revenue as well as the world’s largest private employer.
 Walmart is the largest private employer in Ohio with 50,500 employees, including those in technology and software development jobs such as senior software engineers, program analysts, and site reliability operations engineers.

 - Cleveland Clinic: Cleveland Clinic is a nonprofit academic hospital located in Cleveland, Ohio.
 The medical center provides hospital care as well as research opportunities, education, and health information.
-Of Ohio’s private sector employers, Cleveland Clinic is the second largest with 49,050 employees.
-Computer science related positions within the company include web developer programmer, information security engineer, and systems analyst.
+Of Ohio’s private-sector employers, Cleveland Clinic is the second-largest, with 49,050 employees.
+Positions within the company related to computer science include web developer, programmer, information security engineer, and systems analyst.

 - Kroger: Kroger is an American retail company headquartered in Cincinnati, Ohio.
-It is the largest supermarket chain in the nation by revenue and the one of the largest national retailers, second to Walmart.
-It is also one of Ohio’s highest employers with 43,850 employees within the state.
-Computer science positions in the company include plant manufacturing information technologist and automation engineer.
+It is the largest supermarket chain in the nation by revenue and one of the largest national retailers.
+It is also one of Ohio’s largest employers with 43,850 employees within the state.
+Computer science positions in the company include plant manufacturing roles, information technologist, and automation engineer.

 How Much do Computer Scientists Make in Ohio?